How to Build a Sales Funnel for Your Startup

 Leverage formats your audience prefers.
 For B2B, detailed whitepapers or webinars might work best.
 For B2C, short videos and social proof can be more effective.

-Step 4: Use Tools to Automate and Measure Your Funnel
+Use Tools to Automate and Measure Your Funnel

 Automation makes your funnel scalable and consistent.